The 26th edition of the European Association for Machine Translation (EAMT) conference is going to take place in Tilburg, the Netherlands.

-Tilburg is the sixth-largest city in the Netherlands, which has over 200 thousand inhabitants.
+Tilburg is the sixth-largest city in the Netherlands, with over 200 thousand inhabitants.
 Tilburg is located in the southern part of the Netherlands, in the province of North Brabant, right between Breda and Eindhoven, and close to the Belgian border.
 The city is easily accessible by train, by bus, from the highway, and by air.
-The conference will take place at the Schouwburg Concertzaal Tilburg, centrally located at Louis Bouwmeesterplein 1, 5038 TN Tilburg

 Getting There